Eye contact is effortless without emotional blocks

-Story time!
-I wanted to run a fun party: "Make 100% eye contact or get sent to jail!"
-But I didn’t want to force people to make eye contact… I wanted everyone to be genuinely comfortable!
+So I wanted to run a fun party, “Make 100% eye contact or get sent to jail.”
+But I didn’t want eye contact to be forced, I wanted it to be genuinely comfortable.
 How?

-So what if I helped attendees notice and integrate their blocks?
+How could I help every attendee notice and integrate their blocks?

 Close your eyes.
 Settle in…